Program Purpose & Parameters

 Acceptance to the Program

 Acceptance to the Ronald Reagan Memorial Internship Program is contingent upon satisfactory completion of our application, a schedule compatible with CWA office hours and needs, qualification within the program parameters, and final selection by our committee.
 We accept up to four interns for the summer, fall and spring sessions.

 The Real World

 You’ll develop your “real work” experience through professional hands-on projects that utilize your skills and interests.
-We accept interns from any field of study to work in any of these five areas:
+We accept interns from any field of study to work in any of these six areas:

 Fall & Spring Internships

 The fall session typically runs from September-December.
 Application Deadline: August 1.

 The spring session typically runs from January-April.
 Application deadline: December 1.